UBC-MDS/DSCI_562_regr-2/lec7/README.md

 # Lecture 7: Mixed Effects Models

+## Announcements

+- Lec 7 and 8 swapped.
+	- Should make lab easier to do.
+	- Should align better with DSCI 553.

 ## Agenda

 - Discussion/recap: Proportional odds and proportional hazards compared with lm and glm's